kavika13/jumpmanzero/readme.md

 Binaries are available here: https://github.com/kavika13/jumpmanzero/releases

 The game builds and runs on OSX and Linux now, but I haven't put up binaries yet.
-The Windows binaries are also for the old version of the game that has lower res, uses midi directly (thus sounds crappier if you use the default Windows soundfont), and doesn't support Lua for scripting.
+The Windows binaries I have posted are for the old version of the game that has lower res, uses midi directly (thus sounds crappier if you use the default Windows soundfont), and doesn't support Lua for scripting.
+If you want a newer version, you can compile from source, or pester me to put up an updated version.

 I will add the new/alternate OS binaries that when people ask me to! :)